5 Tips to Grow the Perfect Garden

 Perfect Garden Tip 1: Know your zone.

-You can determine your own cold hardiness zone through the USDA Plant Hardiness Zone Map at https://planthardiness.ars.usda.gov/PHZMWeb/
+No matter where you live, you can determine your own cold hardiness zone with the USDA Plant Hardiness Zone Map at https://planthardiness.ars.usda.gov/PHZMWeb/

 Tip 2: Know your soil.